jto888/CARMSemu/README.md

 interactive with a graphical screen.
 For this R emulation a different approach is to be utilized.

-In R (at least initially) it is expected that the graphical diagram capabilities of package ‘diagram’ will be used.
+In R it is expected that the graphical diagram capabilities of package ‘diagram’ will be used.
 In order to demonstrate diagramming examples a new user to R would have to install package diagram into their R system.

-While this may still be necessary in all cases it will also be helpful for the prospective user to install the development versions of the CARMS package.
+### CARMS object

+It has been said that “everything in R is an object”.
+In the case of this CARMS emulation the data defining each model is stored in a CARMS object.
+The CARMS object for any example is generated through a series of script lines not unlike the lines of original scripts contained in .mm files.
+The script lines are generated in turn through a series of functions that will form the basis of a CARMS package.

+For diagram development it is only required to define the states.
+Part of this definition is the placement and sizing of the state ellipse graphics on a canvas.
+In order to simplify the placement of state graphic elements a flexible grid system has been devised.
+The grid configuration is set in function carms.make along with a title designation.
+Each state can be positioned to be centered on a particular grid tile.
+The position for each state is defined by a vector of c(grid_column, grid_row) in a call to carms.state.
+After definition of states it is possible to call for the diagram to be drawn, such that alterations to the script lines can be made on a trial and error basis.

 ### Installing package diagram

 I must admit that this description assumes a user installation on Windows (currently Windows 10 and 11 are common).
 Upon installation of R to these operating systems a graphical user interface is provided called the R Console (which is almost as terse as the old DOS environment).
 Unix, Linux and macOS users are most likely more sophisticated and will install R along with helper software such as R Studio, where an R Console is also present.